wpmetabox/docsv2/docs/tutorials/add-star-rating-fields.md

     require __DIR__. '/rating.php';
 }
 ```
-## Step 3: Create options for the field type
+## 3. Creating options for the field type

 Once you have the rating field, you need to create options that allow website owners to score stars (from 0.5 to 5 stars).

 This rating class will inherit all the methods of the `RWMB_Field` class.
 In this rating field, we must specify the content of the html method to output the HTML in the backend.

-Do it by adding the following code to the rating.php file.
+Do it by adding the following code to the `rating.php` file.

 ```
 public static function html( $meta, $field ) {